romalescarl18/Amethyst/README.md

   - Retrieves the balance of a specific user.

 - **POST /api/economy/earn**
   - Adds money to a user's balance.
+(Creates an account if user does not exist)
+  - Example Request: {"username": "username", "amount": "number"}

 - **POST /api/economy/spend**
   - Deducts money from a user's balance.
+  - Example Request: {"username": "username", "amount": "number"}

 - **POST /api/economy/transfer**
   - Transfers money between two users.
+  - Example Request: {"from": "username", "to": "username", "amount": "number"}

 ---